-UPDATE (November 19th 2019): The below list is out of date.
-Click here to see British Esports Association’s current game advisers as of late 2019.
+UPDATE: The below list is out of date.
+Click here to see British Esports Association’s current game advisers.

 Original article (published spring 2017): The British Esports Association, the not-for-profit organisation set up to support grassroots esports, is taking steps to get closer to the communities within each esports game.

 In early 2017 we started been looking for one or two experts in each esport, mainly (but not exclusively) focused on the grassroots/British scene within each title.

 The idea is for the advisers to provide input and expertise to make sure we can support and understand each community effectively, and to keep us abreast of changes in the grassroots/wider scene across multiple games.

 This will help us with our future initiatives and ensure we’re considering the needs of the community.